kengz/nlp-time/CFG.md

 # Human CFG language for time
 **author**: *kengz kengzwl@gmail.com Feb 2016*

 This is a model of the human language for time using CFG and Euclidean transformations.
-Below we outline the CFG construction, short proofs, and algorithms.
+Below we outline the CFG construction, short proofs, and [algorithm](#algo).

 ## Human CFG for time

 The timeline is a 1-dimentional Euclidean number line, and thus obeys all the Euclidean transformations (in 1D they happen to be scalar arithmetics).
 Arithmetics `{∅,n,+,-,*,/}` by itself is a Context-Free Grammar (CFG).

 The human language used to describe the timeline and its transformations is the arithmetics CFG plus two extra operators: `cron` (for repeated pattern) and `range` (to specify two points in time).
 Observe that these two operators obey the same production rules as the arithmetical functions.
 We can define the human language for time as a CFG extended from the arithmetics CFG with extra symbols obeying the same production rule structures, yielding `{∅,n,t,dt,f,ct,rt;+,-,*,/,c,r}`.
 The **terminal symbols** are `∅, t, ct, rt`.

 Note `t + dt ~ t`, and if one gets `dt` at the end, add it to `t = current time` to get `~ t` to give a valid terminal string.
 Apart from this, we treat `t, dt` as interchangeable symbols below due to them being covariant tensors.

 | variable | detail | operator | detail |
 |---|---|---|---|